 Shannon Clark’s recent talk at Santa Clara University informed prospective engineers on the importance of human factors and usability testing.
 Professor Gerardo Noriega’s classroom included the next generation of Santa Clara University bioengineers, as well as a handful of local startups.
 The audience was lead through how early implementation of human factors in the design process can reduce potential risk and cost through the product’s lifecycle.

-Executive Summary: Out-of-the-box experience is an important consideration in medical device design that not only impacts the user’s impression of the product, but can also have critical safety implications.
-This article discusses the basic safety questions to contemplate in a use-related risk analysis pertaining to the out-of-the-box experience, and focuses on how the most critical safety risks can be reduced or eliminated by conducting a usability study related to the out-of-the-box experience.
+Executive Summary: Out-of-the-box experience is an important consideration in medical device design that not only impacts the user’s impression of the product, but can also have critical safety implications related to IEC 62366-1.
+This article discusses the basic safety questions to contemplate in a use-related risk analysis pertaining to the out-of-the-box experience, and focuses on how the most critical safety risks can be reduced through human factors engineering by conducting usability studies related to the out-of-the-box experience.

 Executive Summary: Cognitive bias is the tendency to subconsciously change ones actions or thought process based on someone else’s comments or behavior.
 It is important to consider cognitive bias when performing a usability study because it can significantly alter or impair the validity of the results.
 While cognitive bias cannot always be entirely eliminated, identifying key cognitive biases to which usability study results are particularly susceptible is the first step to mitigating them.
 Once experimenters are alert to these subtle traps, they can consider approaches that sidestep the biases and greatly improve the accuracy and overall effectiveness of a usability study.